MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-configuration-framework.md

 1. [Android Enterprise framework deployment methodology](framework-deployment-methodology.md): A recommended methodology for deploying the security configuration framework.
 2. [Android device enrollment restrictions](device-enrollment-restrictions.md): Pre-enrollment device restrictions for Android Enterprise devices.
 3. [Set app configuration policies for Android Enterprise devices](android-app-configuration-policies.md): Configure apps on the devices to disallow personal accounts.
-4. [Android Enterprise work profile security settings](android-work-profile-security-settings.md): Specific configuration settings for basic and high security on work profile devices.
+4. [Android Enterprise personally-owned/corporate-owned work profile security settings](android-work-profile-security-settings.md): Specific configuration settings for basic and high security on personally-owned/corporate-owned work profile devices.
 5. [Android Enterprise fully managed security settings](android-fully-managed-security-settings.md): Specific configuration settings for basic, enhanced, and high security on fully managed devices.

 ## Android Enterprise enrollment modes

 With Android 5.0, Google introduced Android Enterprise, which includes two  enrollment modes.
 The Android Enterprise security configuration framework provides recommendations for both modes.
 - [Fully managed devices (device owner)](android-fully-managed-enroll.md): For corporate-owned that are associated with a single user.
 Such devices are  exclusively for work and not personal use.
-- [Work profile (profile owner)](android-work-profile-enroll.md): Typically, for personally owned devices where IT wants a clear boundary between work and personal data.
+- [Personally-owned work profile](android-work-profile-enroll.md) and [Corporate-owned work profile](android-corporate-owned-work-profile-enroll.md) (profile owner): Typically, for personally owned devices where IT wants a clear boundary between work and personal data.
 Policies controlled by IT make sure that work data can't be transferred into the personal profile.

 ## Next steps